qchenevier/MBA_memoire/doc/digitalization_organizations.md

 - to a solution-based sales focused on pain points how to enhance **customer's operating performance**

+If it's not VRIN, it's out: Technological innovations can reshape value chains, causing once-strategic resources to lose their value, identify and build upon strategic resources that will remain valuable after the transition.
+It must be VRIN: valuable, rare, inimitable, and non-substitutable. [@Gimpel2012]

+Produce, search, and/or deliver: CIME firms create value by managing only three types of transactions: production, search, and delivery. [@Gimpel2012]
+- Production is "making goods available for use."
+- Search is matching different parties together so they can trade
+- Delivery is transmitting or communicating information and information goods The PSD framework helps to identify and separate core revenue-generating transactions from supporting, non-core activities, distinctions that often become blurred after long periods of stability. [@Gimpel2012]
+CIME firms profit by reducing inefficiencies in production, search, and/or delivery.
+Disruptive innovations offer greater efficiency in these roles. [@Gimpel2012]

 # A helper for all of this

 ## Build your Roadmap